sabrinareddick/Capstone-2024/README.md

  -have an active cart with memory to hold merch until a later date -profile page
  -look at the blog but cannot interact (if a resident user has their post on private then no guest or prospect can see their post)
+ -Remain logged in on separate sessions
+ -View and edit user profile can update information when necessary

  `User (resident) capabilities`
  -purchace all merch